armory/documentation/_spinnaker/terraform_integration.md

 ### Update the Manifest

-Next, the K8s manifest needs to be updated to include a few things.
+Next, update the Kubernetes manifest:

-1. First, update the secret and an empty directory volume that will contain the copy of the secret with the correct uid and permissions:
+1. Update the secret and an empty directory volume that will contain the copy of the secret with the correct UID and permissions:

     ```yaml
     # spin-terraformer deployment